A classic decadent dark chocolate pie made completely from scratch with all-natural ingredients that are gluten-free, dairy-free, and paleo-friendly!

 Dark Chocolate Pie (Paleo & Vegan)

-A classic decadent dark chocolate pie made completely from scratch with all-natural ingredients that are healthy, dairy-free, and paleo-friendly.
+A classic decadent dark chocolate pie made completely from scratch with all-natural ingredients that are gluten-free, dairy-free, and paleo-friendly.

 - Prep Time: 20 mins